-To avoid phishing, you have to be careful of the links you’re clicking on, and always double-check if it’s a legitimate message.
-Also, open your browser, log into your bank account directly instead of clicking on links sent by an unknown sender.
+To avoid phishing, you have to be careful of the links you’re clicking on and always double-check if it’s a legitimate message.
+Also, open your browser, and log into your bank account directly instead of clicking on links sent by an unknown sender.

-Ransomware is a type of malware that locks or encrypts your files and documents and demands money for restoring them to their original form.
+Ransomware is a type of malware that locks or encrypts your files and documents and demands money to restore them to their original form.
 Although there are free decryption tools available, most victims prefer to pay the ransom because it’s the fastest way out of trouble.

 How to Protect Yourself from Ransomware